The Redwood High School Foundation Scholarship

 Applications must be completed by each student personally.
 The decisions of the RHSF Scholarship Committee are final.
 Any information you submit is confidential; however, if you are an award recipient, your name, the award name and the name of your university/college may be announced or printed.

 Award decisions are made without regard to race, color, creed, religion, sexual orientation, national origin, disability status or gender.
-After reviewing the applicant’s submittals, recommendations for awards are made by the RHSF Scholarship Committee and approved by the RHSF Board.
+After reviewing the applicant’s submittals, recommendations for awards are made and approved by the RHSF Scholarship Committee.
 Only the names of winners will be announced.
 Applicant’s personal information is kept confidential.
 In addition to general awards that typically range from $500 to $1,000.00, specialized awards and awards from Community Partners may be granted individually or in conjunction with general awards.
-RHS Specialized awards include:
+RHS specialized awards include:

 Redwood High School Awards (~30 Awards/Average $1,000)